-Noise standards have been determined for the entire Dutch Coast (south) wind farm zone.
+Noise standards have been determined for the entire HKZWFZ.
 The wind farm site where the most stringent noise standards must be enforced will determine the noise standards for other sites.
 Furthermore, the standards have been selected in a way that takes into account any potential excesses during the learning phase in the start-up period.
 The standards determined are provided in the table below.